RafiatOlowo/bookstore-api/README.md

 This is the Bookstore API, a Spring Boot application designed to manage a digital catalog of books.
 It provides a full set of RESTful endpoints to create, retrieve, update, and delete book records, serving as the backend for a bookstore inventory management system.

+## Features

+This API provides a comprehensive set of endpoints for managing books in a bookstore database.
+Key features include:

+* **CRUD Operations:** Full functionality to Create, Read, Update, and Delete book records.

+* **Search and Retrieval:** Efficient retrieval of books by `isbn` or by a specific `author`.

+* **Input Validation:** The service class includes input validation to prevent errors.
+All incoming requests for creating, updating, or deleting books are checked for null or empty values to ensure data integrity and improve the API's reliability.

+* **Error Handling:** What happens when things go wrong?
+The project uses try-catch blocks and conditional checks to handle exceptions and specific error cases.

+* **Unit Tests:** A comprehensive suite of unit tests has been implemented to guarantee the correctness of all business logic, including the validation rules.
+This ensures the API behaves as expected under various conditions.

 ---

 <details>
   <summary>Table of Contents</summary>
   <ol>
     <li><a href="#bookstore-api">BookStore API</a></li>
+    <li><a href="#features">Features</a></li>
     <li>
       <a href="#getting-started">Getting Started</a>
       <ul>